Date of Last Update

 If the probationary faculty member's contract is terminated, the review year will be the terminal year.

-1. Renewal Of Probationary Appointments.
+220.127.116.11 Renewal Of Probationary Appointments.
+The review of a faculty member’s probationary appointment will result in a three-year renewal, a two-year renewal, a one-year renewal, or a non-renewal.
 Appointment renewals for regular faculty on probationary appointments normally will be for a period of three (3) years.
+A three-year renewal indicates the faculty member is meeting established criteria.
+A one or two-year renewal may indicate that the faculty member has performance problems that normally impede progress towards tenure.
 A renewal for less than three years may be recommended if:

-B. The College's Personnel Committee recommends a one (1) or two (2) year renewal and the recommendation is accepted by the Dean;
+A. The faculty member’s Unit recommends a one (1) or two (2) year renewal, and the recommendation is accepted by the College Personnel Committee;

-A faculty member may request an extension of the probationary period by pausing the tenure clock so that she or he may withdraw from teaching, work part-time or continue to work full-time while attending to other commitments.
+18.104.22.168.
+Extending Probationary Appointments by Pausing the Tenure Clock.
+A faculty member may request an extension of the probationary period by pausing the tenure clock so that they may withdraw from teaching, work part-time or continue to work full-time while attending to other commitments.
 The pausing of the tenure clock will not be held against the faculty member in regards to any upcoming personnel reviews.
 A request for an extension may be submitted regardless of pay status; i.e. full pay or full or partial unpaid leave of absence.
 A request must be made in writing to the Dean after consultation with the faculty member's unit head.
 The Dean may approve a request for a maximum of two (2) years in total during the probationary period.
 Approval of the request will result in postponement of the time period of a contract renewal and/or tenure review and the new review date will be stipulated in the Dean's approval letter.
-Unless mutually agreed to by the faculty member and the Dean, the new review shall take place during the winter semester following the schedule of Section 18.104.22.168.
+Unless mutually agreed to by the faculty member and the Dean, the new review shall take place during the winter semester following the schedule of Section 22.214.171.124.
 Following is the list of circumstances under which a faculty member may be approved for an extension of the probationary period:

 A. Faculty member's significant health issue, illness or injury;